minoa-lang/reference/src/introduction.md

 - Implementation notes are used to define features a compiler implementation may support, or how it may deviate from the reference.
 > _Implementation note_: This is an example of an implementation note

+- Tooling notes are used to indicates useful features that tooling may provide
+> _Tooling_: THis is an example of a tooling note

+- Reasoning notes allow for additional info to be provided why a certain decision in the reference was chosen.
+> _Reasoning_: This is an example of a reasoning note

 - Todos are used to indicate that part of the reference is not finished, and defines what changes still need to be made to them.
 > _Todo_: This is an example of a todo